On generalized Namioka spaces and joint continuity of functions on product of spaces: Countable tightness, rich family and hereditarily Baire spaces

 \subsection{Countable tightness and rich family}

 We begin with recalling two concepts---countable tightness and rich family for a topological space, needed in our later discussion.

-\begin{sse}[Countable tightness] We say that a space $X$ has \textit{countable tightness} or is \textit{countably tight}\,(\cite[Def.~13.4.1]{W70} or \cite{G76, E89}) if for each subset $A$ of $X$ and each point $p\in\bar{A}$, there exists a countable subset $C\subseteq A$ such that $p\in\bar{C}$.
+\begin{sse}[Countable tightness] We say that a space $X$ has \textit{countable tightness} or $x$ is \textit{countably tight}\,(cf. \cite[Def.~13.4.1]{W70} or \cite{G76, E89}), if for each subset $A$ of $X$ and each point $p\in\overline{A}$, there exists a countable subset $C\subseteq A$ such that $p\in\overline{C}$.
 Note that countable tightness is hereditary to any subspace; however, the finite product of countably tight spaces may fail to have countable tightness.

-If $X$ is a compact space and $Z$ a metric space, then $C(X,Z)$ has countable tightness under the pointwise topology~\cite[Thm.~13.4.1]{W70}; the one-point compactification $X^*$ \cite{K55} of a discrete space $X$ has countable tightness; and every first countable space is of course countably tight.
-However, we note that a compact Hausdorff space is not necessarily countably tight (cf.~Ex.~\ref{7.5}).
-See Theorem~\ref{5.1.7}-(1) for a sufficient condition of countable tightness. \end{sse}
+If $X$ is a compact space and $Z$ a metric space, then $C_p(X,Z)$ has countable tightness~\cite[Thm.~13.4.1]{W70}; the one-point compactification $X^*$ \cite{K55} of a discrete space $X$ has countable tightness; and every first countable space is of course countably tight.

+However, a compact Hausdorff space is not necessarily countably tight (cf.~Ex.~\ref{7.5}).
+See Theorem~\ref{5.2.7}-(1) for a sufficient condition of countable tightness. \end{sse}